NCCA/Lectures/ADA/slides.md

 ## About me

-- My first computer was a Texas Instruments Ti 99 (followed by a Vic 20 then a PC)
+- My first computer was a Texas Instruments Ti 99 (followed by a Vic 20 then a PC).
 - Been programming since 1979!
-- Did a degree in Electronics, then MSc in Computer Animation
+- Did a degree in Electronics, then MSc in Computer Animation.
 - Teach programming and Maths to Animators.

 <img src="images/computers.png" width="60%">